astral-sh/ty/docs/reference/editor-settings.md

 }
 ```

-### `logFile`
+## `logFile`

-Path to the log file to use for the language server.
+Path to the file to which the language server writes its log messages.
+By default, ty writes log messages to stderr.

-If not set, logs will be written to stderr.

 **Default value**: `null`